dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ###### Enums
 Features:
 * typesafe enum pattern - pattern to implement enums before Java5.
 Actually java devs saw the popularity of this pattern and decided to add this feature into java5
-* can't be instantiated with `new` keyword, even wihtin the enum itself - this is different from class with private constructor, inside such a class you can create new instance with `new` keyword, but inside enum you can't instantiate new enum instance
+* can't be instantiated with `new` keyword, even within the enum itself - this is different from class with private constructor, inside such a class you can create new instance with `new` keyword, but inside enum you can't instantiate new enum instance
 * can't extend other class, because all enums extends `java.lang.Enum`, but it can implement interface, can have methods and constructor
 * is implicitly final or sealed, you can't extend it
-* you can create anonymous subclasses for specific enum constants - see below for 2 enum constants we create anonymous class that implement abstract methods of enums
+* can have abstract methods, but all enum constants must implement it (see example below where 2 enum constants both implement abstract method `apply`)
 ```java
 public class App {
   public static void main(String[] args) {